jimboy3100/jimboy3100.github.io/ogario/protocols/Legendworld.md

 ## Server Architecture

-All LegendWorld logic lives in `LegendWorld/src/` and is controlled by the `MapScaler` module.
+All Expanding Land logic lives in `LegendWorld/src/` and is controlled by the `MapScaler` module.

 ### Files